kunhwiko/concepts/software-engineering.md

 ##### Programming Paradigms
 ```
-declarative programming : tell program specifically what you want it to do (this is A, this is B made from A, return C made from B)
+declarative programming : tell program specifically what you want it to do (may sometimes omit the specific implementation details)
-imperative programming : tell program how you would like it to do something (this is A, we will go through this loop, we check this, if B, return A)
+imperative programming : specify to program how you would like it to do something (implementation details are given)

 functional programming :
   1) paradigm where programs are composed of functions that are independent of outside states